possen/ResonanceKit/README.md

 * A `method` section to match the type of request
 * A `response` section which is the JSON response as if it were coming back from real server

-### Example Mock Respons put in folder Mocks/People.json:
+### Example Mock Response put in folder Mocks/People.json:

         [{
             "request": {},